 Welcome to the 4Z-Pedia.
 Many of us have certainly heard of the term ISO before.
-Many of us may also know that it is associated with standards & specifications, with the aim of ensuring best practices in service delivery & product manufacturing.
+Many of us may also know that it is associated with standards and specifications, with the aim of ensuring best practices in service delivery and product manufacturing.
 Let's learn more about the history of ISO, who issues standards, what benefits we get when applying those standards.

 What is ISO?

 - ISO, "International Organization for Standardization", is an independent, non-governmental organization, founded on 23 February 1947.

 - ISO is a global network of national standards bodies, with one member per country.

 - ISO's job is to make international standards, and is coordinated by a central secretariat in Geneva, Switzerland.

 - ISO is a non-profit organization, selling standards allows it to finance development, maintenance, and making new standards in a neutral environment.